Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Blue/10 - Eternal Blue.md

 Done
 ```

 So it worked!
-We don't have visbility over whether the file was created, as it is on the system itself not the SMB share.
+We don't have visibility over whether the file was created, as it is on the system itself not the SMB share.
 So now we have to modify the exploit to let us privesc.

 We want to change the exploit to instead request a file from our box and execute it, using `service_exec()`.